 - Egg or embryo freezing

 - Alternative treatment for certain early stage gynecologic cancers

 Egg or embryo freezing

 Egg and embryo freezing are procedures in which mature eggs are removed from your ovary to be frozen and stored for possible use in the future.
 They can be frozen as unfertilized eggs or fertilized with sperm and frozen as embryos.
 These procedures are performed by specially trained gynecologists, called reproductive endocrinologists (RE).
-We don’t have REs at Memorial Sloan Kettering (MSK), but we can make a referral for you.
+We don’t have REs at MSK, but we can make a referral for you.